Showing Collections: 1 - 4 of 4

 Overview This collection contains one box of three letters addressed to Virginia B. Lowers, a former high school teacher at University High School in Los Angeles, California.
 The letter from Masaru Teshiba contains information regarding his experiences as an incarceree mostly while at Tule Lake Segregation Center, the letter from Thomas A. Reeves details his combat experiences, and the letter from W.W.
 [Escherich] describes events during his trips to Maui, Tientsin China, and Okinawa.

 Overview This collection contains one box of photographic images taken by Captain Owen M. Sylvester while at Tule Lake Segregation Center during a military occupation as a member of the 772 Military Police Battalion in 1943.
-Materials include: 32 black-and-white photographs.
+This collection is digitized and available online.